-CO No. Cognitive Abilities Course Outcomes 109VIII.1 Understanding The student will be able to DEMONSTRATE the understanding of the roles and responsibility of Hospital Administrator.
-109VIII.2 Analyzing The student will be able to OUTLINE the operations carried out by various departments in a hospital.
-109VIII.3 Analyzing The student will be able to ANALYZE and assess various situations in the hospital.
-109VIII.4 Creating The student will be able to build a PLAN and organize developmental policies.
-109VIII.5 Understanding The student will be able to UNDERSTAND and explain ethical issues involved in Healthcare for making decisions in community interest.
+CO No. Cognitive Abilities Course Outcomes The student will be able to DEMONSTRATE the 109VIII.1 Understanding understanding of the roles and responsibility of Hospital Administrator.
+109VIII.2 Analyzing The student will be able to OUTLINE the operations 109 v 111.2 Allaryzing carried out by various departments in a hospital.
+109VIII.3 Analyzing The student will be able to ANALYZE and assess various 109 VIII.3 Allaryzilig situations in the hospital.
+109VIII.4 Creating The student will be able to build a PLAN and organize 109 V III.4 Creating developmental policies.
+The student will be able to UNDERSTAND and explain 109VIII.5 Understanding ethical issues involved in Healthcare for making decisions in community interest.

-Unit 1: Introduction to Health care management with three tier Health care delivery
+Unit 1: Introduction to Health care management with three tier Health care delivery.

-Unit 2: National Health programmes overview
+Unit 2: National Health programmes overview.

-Unit 3: Role of Government agencies in implementing Health Care to population
+Unit 3: Role of Government agencies in implementing Health Care to population.

-Unit 4: International Health Organizations, National Health Policy
+Unit 4: International Health Organizations, National Health Policy.

-Unit 5: Planning and Organisation of Hospitals, Management in O.P.D /ICU /Operation Theatre /materials and logistics, Supportive Hospital Services (Laundry, Kitchen, Diet, Fire Safety, Ambulatory Service, Security)
+Unit 5: Planning and Organisation of Hospitals, Management in O.P.D /ICU/Operation Theatre/materials and logistics, Supportive Hospital Services (Laundry, Kitchen, Diet, Fire Safety, Ambulatory Service, Security).

 - 1. S.L.
-Goal, Hospital Administration and Management, Prentice Hall India - 2.
-Darr Kurt, Hospital Organization and Management - 3.
-Frinch C.B., Host Planning and Management - 4.
+Goal, Hospital Administration and Management, Prentice HallIndia. - 2.
+Darr Kurt, Hospital Organization and Management. - 3.
+Frinch C.B., Host Planning and Management. - 4.
 Goal S.L, Management of Hospital. - 5.
-Gupta P.D., Useful reading for Hospital Management
+Gupta P.D., Useful reading for Hospital Management.